Coroners (Determination of Suicide) Bill [HL]

 Government Spending

-The bill doesn't directly specify additional government spending.
-However, there will be costs associated with the Secretary of State issuing guidance, and the ONS's compilation and publication of the anonymized data.
+The bill doesn't directly specify increased government spending.
+The costs associated with implementing the new requirements (guidance issuance, data analysis by the Office for National Statistics) are likely to be absorbed within existing budgets for the relevant departments.
 No specific figures are provided in the bill text.

 Groups Affected

-• The Office for National Statistics (ONS): Will be responsible for collecting, anonymizing, and publishing the data.
+- The Office for National Statistics: They will be responsible for publishing anonymized data annually.

 Powered by nyModel